hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/functional_analysis_other_methods.md

 ### Gene set enrichment analysis using clusterProfiler and Pathview

+ClusterProfiler is a versatile tool allowing for over-representation analysis and GSEA analysis.
+To perform GSEA analysis of KEGG gene sets, we need to obtain the Entrez IDs for all genes in our results dataset.

 ```r
 # Return all genes with Entrez IDs
 sig_genes_entrez <- getBM(filters = "external_gene_name",